 6. Train to Take Your Fitness Test: Applicants that are not in the best of shape should spend a month training to improve their fitness prior to taking the fitness test.
 ROTC scholarships are highly competitive and running a seven minute mile could be the difference between receiving a 4 year or 3 year scholarship.
 If possible try and take the scholarship fitness test while visiting the ROTC program you are most interested in.
 Fitness is a very important attribute of being an Army officer and preparing for the test and doing well on it will make a good first impression with the ROTC Cadre.

 7. Prepare for Your Interview: The interview for the ROTC National Scholarship is very important since it is worth 200 points.
 Additionally the interviewer who is usually a Professor of Military Science, will write an assessment of you that will be read by the scholarship board.
 Making a good first impression is critical, show up on time and come dressed for success.
 Don’t wear torn up jeans and t-shirts to an ROTC interview.
 Business dress for both males and females is very appropriate for a scholarship interview.
 Don’t be taking calls or answering texts on your phone during the interview.
 Yes I have seen this happen!
 Be prepared to answer simple questions like, “Tell me a little about yourself”.
 Remember you are selling yourself to the PMS to write the best assessment possible of you to the scholarship board.
 Be well prepared to answer questions and think on your feet.
+Finally be prepared to ask the interviewer some questions at the end of the interview.
+This further demonstrates how prepared you were for the interview.

 8. Spend Time Writing a Quality Essay: On the ROTC application you will have the opportunity to write a little bit about yourself.
 Make sure to spend the time to write a quality essay, personal statement, and achievements.
 You especially should highlight why you want to be an Army officer.
 Make sure you use proper grammar and don’t have misspellings.
 Writing is an important skill for Army officers to have, so show the board you can write a quality narrative.
 In the narrative make sure to highlight aspects about you that will make you stand out from the crowd.
 Mentions things like if you ranked nationally in some event, how many hours you were per week at your job, any awards you have received, volunteer service, etc.